We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Can Lab-Created Diamonds Be GIA Certified?

-Yes, you can find a GIA certified lab created diamond if you look hard enough.
-However, they aren’t that wide-spread.
-IGI certification for lab-created diamonds, however, is more common and includes all the specs you need to safely compare diamonds.
-Here is a stunning 1.50ct lab-grown diamond from Brilliant Earth.
+Yes, nowadays, you can find a GIA certified lab-created diamond as easily as an IGI certificatied lab diamond.
+Both include all the specs you need to safely compare diamonds.
+Here is a stunning 1.22ct lab-grown diamond from James Allen.

 Why a GIA-Certified Natural Diamond Always Beats an IGI Lab-Created Diamond